jcohen02/ci-best-practice/index.md

 [FOSS]: https://en.wikipedia.org/wiki/Free_and_open-source_software

-If do go the route of hosting a `front-end` Jenkins is a widely used FOSS option.
+If you do take the route of self-hosting a `front-end`, Jenkins is a widely used FOSS option.
 Consider using the Blue Ocean plugin for enhanced usability and a nicer interface.
 It could be worth looking for ways to spread the maintenance responsibilities, for example by running a single CI instance for multiple